 Packing for the move to South Korea can be a daunting task, even if you’ve travelled to other foreign countries.
 Some things that you’re used can be easy to find and some things are nearly impossible, that’s why we’ve created this list of things to help you get started on what to pack for South Korea.

 Over the past few years, foreign products have become more readily available for expats living in Korea.
 There are more imported goods in grocery stores, foreign food markets and international districts around Seoul.
-Adventure Teaching has also partnered with The Arrival Store, an online store that imports hard to find essentials for everyday life, things that you never thought you would need, and a plethora of other items to help make you feel a little closer to home.

 What Everyone Should Pack

 - Personal hygiene items like your favorite deodorant and toothpaste are hard to find.
 You might want to pack enough of your favorite brands to last you the year – Korean brands simply aren’t the same, trust us.

 - If you like to cook or like the tastes of home, bringing some of your favorite spices, soup mixes, packaged seasoning to spice up your home cooking.